hiking90/rsbinder/rsbinder-aidl/README.md

 # rsbinder-aidl
-This is a code generator that generates Rust source code from AIDL files.
+This is a code generator that generates Rust source code for **rsbinder** from AIDL files.

 ## How to use the AIDL Code Generator
 * Add the build-dependencies to Cargo.toml: